St James's place sales accelerate towards year-end

-LONDON Wealth manager St James's Place has seen new business flows gather momentum, grabbing market share from smaller rivals reeling under the weight of higher business costs and a well heeled clientele saving more money.
+LONDON British wealth manager St James's Place (SJP.L) has seen new business flows gather momentum, grabbing market share from smaller rivals reeling under the weight of higher business costs and a well heeled clientele saving more money.

 Total new business grew 8 percent in the third quarter, the company said in a trading statement on Wednesday.
 The company also reported sales have accelerated since the period ended, rising 14 percent in September alone.